 Key Takeouts from this Battery Experiment

-We know this topic can be quite technical and confusing, so here we have simplified some of the highlights we gained from the study, and explain how it impacts you.
+We know this topic can be quite technical and confusing.
+So we have simplified some of the highlights we gained from the lithium vs lead acid study, and explain how it impacts you.

 - When subjected to a 30amp draw (less than 400watts) at a room temperature of roughly 70 degrees Fahrenheit (21C), the lead acid batteries were only able to deliver 63 of their claimed 210 amp hours of power.
 Comparatively, the 200 amp hours Battle Born Lithium batteries delivered OVER 200 amp hours of power.

-- As the temperatures got lower, the differences between lead acid and lithium became more and more pronounced, with lithium losing very little in delivered power, but the lead acid battery delivering only 32 amp hours at the lowest temperatures tested.
+- As the temperatures got lower, the differences between lead acid and lithium became more and more pronounced, with lithium losing very little in delivered power.
+The lead acid battery delivered only 32 amp hours at the lowest temperatures tested.